Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Ana Lyons and Saul Kato's lab for providing the tardigrades for imaging.
-We would like to thank the authors of~\cite{Turcotte:20} for giving us access to the micro-endoscopy data.
-We would also like to thank the Nikon Imaging Center at Harvard Medical School for the imaging support.
-We would like to acknowledge Neerja Aggarwal for help and access to 3D printing.
+We would like to thank the following organizations and individuals: Ana Lyons and Saul Kato's lab for providing the tardigrades for imaging, the authors of~\cite{Turcotte:20} for giving us access to the micro-endoscopy data, the Nikon Imaging Center at Harvard Medical School for their imaging support, Neerja Aggarwal at UC Berkeley for help and access to 3D printing, Gabriel Muhire Gihana from Danuser lab at UTSW for providing SU8686 cells, and Diptodip Deb from Janelia Research Campus in Virginia for running preliminary multi-GPU experiments.

 A.K. was funded by the Berkeley Fellowship for Graduate Study.
 A.N.A. was supported by the Berkeley Fellowship for Graduate Study and the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 1752814.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
 S.Y. is supported by Moore Foundation data-driven discovery.
 This material is based upon work supported by the Air Force Office of Scientific Research under award number FA9550-22-1-0521.
 This publication has been made possible in part by CZI grant DAF2021-225666 and grant DOI https://doi.org/10.37921/192752jrgbn from the Chan Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation (funder DOI 10.13039/100014989).